MetroidIsPrettyCool/Esolangs/README.md

 # Esolangs
-Esoteric languages by yours truly
+Esoteric languages by yours truly.

 Should these be seperate repos?
 Probably.
 Too late.